NikhilAlapati/chat-application/README.md

 run it locally using
 ```npm install```
 ```node server.js```
-and now open your brwoser and go to the address "localhost:5000" or the port that your cmputer selects
+and now open your brwoser and go to the address "localhost:5000" or the port that your computer selects